-Players in the Under-7 Division are 6 years old by July 31, and in the Under-8 Division are 7 years old by July 31.
-Teams have about 10 players on the roster.
-Games are low-key and instructional in format.
+Players in the Under-8 Division are 6 or 7 years old by July 31, prior to the season start.
+Teams have about 11 players on the roster.
+Games are non-intensive and instructional in format.

-Games are 4 players to a side ("4v4").
-For a game, the team divides up into two groups, in different combinations each week.
+Games are 5 players to a side ("5v5").
+For a game, the team divides up into two sub-teams, in different combinations each week.
 The two sub-teams play simultaneous games against the two sub-teams of another team on fields set up for side-by-side games.

-In the Fall Instructional Program we use the alternating team format, Olympic and World Cup (see below).
+In the Fall Instructional Program we use an alternating team format, Olympic and World Cup (see below).
 In the Spring Instructional Program we do not alternate our team structure.

-Boys and Girls Under-7 and Under-8 (6 and 7 year olds) play their games 4 to a side, with 10 players on the roster.
+Boys and Girls Under-8 (6 and 7 year olds) play their games 5 to a side, with 12 players on the roster.
 For the Saturday games, each team divides into two "mini-teams" and plays the other team's "mini-teams".
-This format was piloted in 1998 and 1999 and has been a regular part of the program since 2000.
-There are NO goalkeepers in U7 and U8.
+There are NO goalkeepers in U8.